RyuuXS/Reforestation/README.md

-## What has ears but cannot hear?
-A field of corn.
+## What did the big flower say to the littler flower?
+Hi, bud!